ISUgenomics/scinet-workbooks-devel/workbooks/_bioinformatics/resources/file_formats.md

 ```

 **Key difference:**
-- In BED, the same region starts at 11868 (because of 0-based indexing) and ends at 12227 (exclusive).
+- In BED, the same region starts at 11868 (0-based indexing) and ends at 12227 (exclusive).
 - In GTF, the interval is written exactly as 11869–12227 (inclusive).
 - In VCF, only a single 1-based position is specified (e.g., a SNP at 11869).